Erdogan rival appeals to Turkish youth ahead of runoff vote

 ISTANBUL, May 16 (Reuters) - Tayyip Erdogan's presidential challenger appealed to young Turkish voters on Tuesday to support him in a May 28 election runoff, as he seeks to prevent the president extending his rule of NATO-member Turkey into a third decade.

-Kemal Kilicdaroglu, the candidate of a six-party opposition alliance, won 45% support in Sunday's vote while Erdogan got 49.5%, falling just short of the majority needed to avoid a runoff of a vote seen as a referendum on his autocratic rule.
+Kemal Kilicdaroglu, the candidate of a six-party opposition alliance, won 45% support in Sunday's vote while Erdogan got 49.5%, falling just short of the majority needed to avoid a runoffin a vote seen as a referendum on his autocratic rule.

-Turkish assets weakened for a second day, especially government and corporate bonds and banking stocks, as investors bet that Erdogan would win another five-year term and continue his unorthodox economic policies.
+Turkish assets weakened for a second day, especially government and corporate bonds and banking stocks, as investors bet that Erdogan, 69, would win another five-year term and continue his unorthodox economic policies.

 "A message of change emerged from the ballot box.
 Those who want change in this country are now more than those that don't want it," Kilicdaroglu said, referring to Erdogan falling short of 50%, in a series of tweets addressed to "dear young people".

+"I think there is a deadlock here.
+On one side there are (Turkish) nationalist voters and on the other side there are Kurdish voters," he said, referring to the broad coalition backing Kilicdaroglu, a mild-mannered former civil servant.

+"Only a master politician can pull victory from this situation, and that person is not Kilicdaroglu, in my view."

-In a parliamentary election held simultaneously, Erdogan's AK Party and its nationalist and Islamist partners won 322 of 600 seats in the new parliament, achieving a majority that will enable him to argue that voting for him will ensure stability.
+In a parliamentary election also held on Sunday, Erdogan's AK Party and its nationalist and Islamist partners won 322 of 600 seats in the new legislature, achieving a majority that will enable him to argue that voting for him will ensure stability.

+A breakdown of the voting tallies showed the AKP came out on top even in 10 of the 11 provinces hit by February's devastating earthquakes in southeast Turkey, in which more than 50,000 people were killed and millions left homeless.

+Analysts said this outcome showed Erdogan's promise to rebuild shattered cities had reassured voters in what were already mostly AKP strongholds.

 'DARK TUNNEL'